-Cat & Dog Cataract Surgery in Virginia & North Carolina
+Cat & Dog Cataract Surgery in Virginia & The Carolinas

 Utilizing State-of-the-Art Surgical Equipment for Cataract Removal

-At Animal Eye Care, we offer cataract removal surgery for pets in Virginia and North Carolina.
-Our board certified veterinary ophthalmologists are highly trained and bring over 20 years of experience to our practice; we rely on cutting-edge animal ophthalmology techniques and equipment in order to provide a high level of care.
+At Animal Eye Care, we offer cataract removal surgery for pets in Virginia, North Carolina & South Carolina.
+Our board certified veterinary ophthalmologists are highly trained and bring over 25 years of experience to our practice; we rely on cutting-edge animal ophthalmology techniques and equipment in order to provide a high level of care.

 What Are Cataracts?

 Cataracts, or lenses that have become opaque, are a relatively common eye condition in cats and dogs.
 A healthy eye lens is a clear, gelatin-like structure resembling a flattened ball.
 It functions to focus images on the retina in the back of the eye, exactly the way a camera lens focuses images onto film.
 When the lens is no longer clear, it is termed a cataract.

 Cataracts in animals are often inherited and develop in young to middle-aged pets.
 However, age-related cataracts associated can also occur, typically in animals 12 years of age or older.
 Diabetes mellitus is a very common cause of cataracts in dogs, as well.